 Pear mousse

-- Whip the whipped cream with the rest of the sugar.
-Once at temperature, gently fold in the pear mixture.
+• Whip the cream with the rest of the sugar.
+Once the pear puree is at temperature, gently incorporate it into the whipped cream.

 Mirror glaze